jjj333-p/dendrite-admin-interface/README.md

     deactivates the given user
     - `mxid/localpart` - you can supply either the localpart of a user (i.e. `jjj333`), or the entire mxid (i.e. `@jjj333:pain.agency`).
 Do note that this has to be a local user as there is nothing that can be done for remote users.
-    - Sets the displayname and pfp to those defined in the bot login.yaml as dendrite doesnt remove these before deactivating, therefore we need to sanatize, and we can add flair to it in the meantime.
+    - Sets the displayname and pfp to those defined in the bot login.yaml as dendrite doesnt remove these before deactivating, therefore we need to sanitize, and we can add flair to it in the meantime.
     - Will ask for confirmation to prevent accidental runs
     - **NOTE**: this command is permanent, use with caution!